-When to use I miss you or I missed you
+When to use “I miss you” or “I missed you” in addressing emotion?

-Last but not least, you may have to move to another city for work and you can’t come back anytime soon, then you tell your loved one, “I’m going to miss you alot”.
+- You may have to move to another city for work, and you can’t come back anytime soon.
+Then you tell your loved one, “I’m going to miss you a lot."

 The use of miss with the event or action.

-I had a flight ticket early this morning to New York yesterday, but “I missed the flight“ because I overslept.
+- I had a flight ticket early this morning to New York yesterday, but “I missed the flight“ because I overslept.

 Join Big Ben Academy